 Chemical manufacturers, importers, distributors and employers must comply with these new SDS requirements by June 1, 2015.
 Employees must be trained on the new SDS format by December 1, 2013.

-* at the time of their initial assignment, and * whenever a new type of hazard or chemical hazard is introduced into their work area.
+* at the time of their initial assignment, and * whenever a new chemical hazard is introduced into their work area.

-Area-specific safety information and training is provided by the Supervisors or Managers/Directors at each work area.
-On-the-job training dealing with specific hazards or classes of chemicals, hazardous substances, equipment and tools, safety and personal protective clothing and equipment, and safety and emergency procedures relating to an employees work area will be provided and documented by Departmental Supervisors.
+On-the-job training dealing with specific hazards or classes of chemicals/hazardous substances, signs and symptoms associated with exposure, safe use of equipment and tools, proper safety and personal protective equipment and clothing, and safety practices and emergency procedures relating to an employee's work area will be provided and documented by Departmental Supervisors.

-The measures employees can take to protect themselves from the hazards, including:
+The measures employees can take to protect themselves from the hazards, for example: